-Since purchasing the Angels in 2003, Arte and his wife Carole have also spent nearly a decade strengthening the club's commitment to the local community.
-In January 2004, the Morenos established the Angels Baseball Foundation.
-The Foundation concentrates on the investments in education, health care, arts and sciences, and community-related youth programs throughout the region, in addition to providing children the opportunity to experience baseball and its positive attributes.
-To date, the Foundation has distributed more than 3.3 million dollars in grants to various programs within Southern California.
-In 2010, the Angels were privileged to host their third All-Star Game in club history (1967 & 1989).
+Since purchasing the Angels in 2003, Arte and his wife Carole have also spent over a decade strengthening the club's commitment to the local community.
+In Jan.
+2004, the Morenos established the Angels Baseball Foundation.
+The Foundation concentrates on investments in education, health care, arts and sciences and community-related youth programs throughout the region, in addition to providing children the opportunity to experience baseball and its positive attributes.
+To date, the Foundation has distributed over four million dollars in grants to various programs within Southern California.
+In 2010, the Angels were privileged to host their third All-Star Game in Club history (1967 & 1989).
 In conjunction with the Major League Baseball All-Star Legacy Fund, the Angels and the Angels Baseball Foundation provided over two million dollars to groups and projects in 2010, including a significant portion directed to the renovation of softball fields at Anaheim's Pioneer Park into the MLB Angels All-Star Complex.
 The Foundation has touched more than 3,000 organizations by regularly donating tickets, memorabilia and ballpark experiences to the various groups and fundraisers.

 In addition to his responsibilities with the Angels and various committees within Major League Baseball, Arte was also a member of the Little League Foundation Board of Trustees, which assists Little Leagues in all 50 U.S. states and more than 70 other countries with more than 2.7 million participants.
 In the mid-80s, Arte was among a group who owned the former Single-A Salt Lake Trappers of the Pioneer League.
 Under his group's ownership, the Trappers went on to win three championships.
 He was later an original investor in the Arizona Diamondbacks (the 2001 World Series Champions) and a former part owner of the NBA's Phoenix Suns.

-A native of Tucson, Ariz., Arte served his country in Vietnam as a member of the U.S. Army.
-After his tour of duty, he attended the University of Arizona, graduating with a Bachelors of Science degree in Marketing.
+A native of Tucson, AZ, Arte served his country in Vietnam as a member of the U.S. Army.
+After his tour of duty, he attended the University of Arizona, graduating with a degree in marketing.